The Silkie (novel): Enemy of the Silkies

 While exploring the new planets, one of the Earth Silkies is killed by an unknown force.
 Cemp tries to investigate, but meets hostility from the other space Silkies.
 It is possible the victim recognized the nature of the attacker before dying, out of some ancient racial memory.

 Cemp eventually confronts a powerful alien called a Nijjan, which seems to be able to manipulate time and space itself.
 Using one of the Glis's weapons, he survives the encounter, but Nijjans begin kidnapping Silkies and Special People from Earth.
 Alarmingly, this means they learn the Logic of Levels, one of the few weapons which might work against them.

 Cemp learns that each Nijjan lives alone on a planet, ruling its people like a god.
 Like the Glis, the Nijjans seem to come from an ancient time, when time and space were plastic and could be ruled by Will.
 Pushing his shape-shifting abilities, Cemp is able to take on the form of the Nijjans.
-Using Logic of Levels, he starts a sequence of reactions in them which infects each one and passes to another Nijjan along the communications links they maintain.
+Using Logic of Levels, he starts a sequence of reactions in them which infects each one and passes to another Nijjan along the communication links they maintain.
 The self-destruction caused by this collapses reality itself, until Cemp's awareness is the only thing left in existence.
 Cemp realizes that, while in the form of a Nijjan, he can imagine any kind of Universe and bring it into being.
 He decides to imagine one without the Nijjans, the Glis or the Kibmadine.
 He restores the Earth to its place in orbit around the Sun, also decides to make all humans into Silkies, abolishing the divisions threatening to tear the Earth apart.
 He then enters this universe and re-joins his people, and especially his wife.